Mightysmallfry/C-Practice/README.md

 - Arcane - For magic and elemental attacks, base damage, can be increased like strength etc.

 - Elemental Affinity - point buy system - repeated use level ups - Specific value for each element
-  - Resistances - reward for certain level of affinity - halves the damage of matching attacks
+  - Resistances - reward for certain level of affinity (10) - halves the damage of matching attacks

 - Elemental attacks that are obtained after evolving dinosaur - have a cooldown
 - Support actions - Add armor or magic force to allies.
 - Elemental Resistances

+## Elements and Focus
+- Cold - Crowd Control and Debuffs
+- Fire - Damage and Buffs
+- Lightning - Damage and Power

 ## items:
 - Active, Passive, Consumable items